 Office carpets get a lot of wear.
 People are always coming and going.
 Staff and clients will probably be eating in the office during lunches and meetings.
 On top of that, rainy weather is going to bring in wet, muddy shoes and boots.
 And, let’s face it, spills are going to happen.
 So, how do you remove stains from office carpets?
 Let’s talk about what to do.

 Stain Prevention for your Office Carpets

-While you can’t prevent all dirt from making a mess on your office carpets, the easiest ways to keep spills, stains, and dirt from leaving permanent spots and marks is to tackle their clean up as so as you can.
-And preferably right after they occur.
+While you can’t prevent all dirt from making a mess on your office carpets, the easiest ways to keep spills, stains, and dirt from leaving permanent spots is to tackle their clean up as so as you can.
+And preferably, right after they occur.

-Here are some simple steps to take care of your basic office stains like mud, coffee and food:
+Here are some simple steps to take care of your basic office carpet stains like mud, coffee, and food:

-1. Pick up or vacuum any debris if possible.
+- Pick up or vacuum any debris when possible.
 From here, blot whatever you can with a clean cloth or paper towel.
-Try not to rub.
-Blotting will be more gentle on the carpet fibers.
+Try your best not to rub.
+Blotting is more gentle on the carpet fibers.

-3. If you still need a more powerful cleaner, apply a store bought carpet cleaner.
-Wait the time noted on the bottle and continue to blot until the stain has dissipated.
+- If you still need a more powerful cleaner, apply a store bought carpet cleaner.
+Wait the time noted on the bottle and continue to blot until the stain can no longer be seen.

 Here are some examples:

-When it comes to keeping carpets clean, it’s best to take care of spills and stains as they occur and follow up with a deeper clean on a regular basis.
-Using these tactics will help keep your office carpets looking their best for many years to come.
+When it comes to keeping carpets clean, it’s best to take care of spills and stains as they occur, and follow up with a deeper clean on a regular basis.
+Following these steps will help keep your office carpets looking their best for many years to come.
 We also recommend you test any carpet cleaning solutions in an inconspicuous spot to make sure your carpets are color safe.

 Hire a Carpet Cleaning Pro